The Vermont Statutes Online

 (f) Nothing contained in this section shall be deemed to interfere with the disclosure of certain information obtained under this chapter as provided in sections 1315, 1316, and 1317 of this title or to interfere with disclosure to the Internal Revenue Service of the U.S. Department of the Treasury or to any state for purposes of the Federal Unemployment Tax Act or for the purposes of taxation of unemployment compensation benefits paid to individuals by this Department.
 Information may be exchanged with the Vermont Department of Taxes for the purpose of establishing liability of employers for unemployment compensation purposes or identifying employers affected by Vermont tax laws.
 Information reported to the Department of Labor may be provided to the Vermont Department of Taxes for the purposes of assessment and collection of Vermont taxes, including identifying nonfilers of the State tax; locating and identifying persons in debt to the Department of Taxes; and verifying eligibility for tax credits, tax adjustments, or other tax benefits.

-(g) All written or oral reports, or other communications, from an employer or his or her workers to each other, or to the Commissioner or any of his or her agents, representatives, or employees, made in connection with the requirements and administration of this chapter or the regulations thereunder, shall be absolutely privileged and shall not be made the subject matter or basis for any suit for slander or libel in any court of this State, unless they are false in fact and malicious in intent.
+(g) All written or oral reports, or other communications, from an employer or the employer’s workers to each other, or to the Commissioner or any of the Commissioner’s agents, representatives, or employees, made in connection with the requirements and administration of this chapter or the rules adopted pursuant to this chapter, shall be absolutely privileged and shall not be made the subject matter or basis for any suit for slander or libel in any court of this State, unless they are false in fact and malicious in intent.